 Web APIs and the Macrotask Queue

-JavaScript doesn’t run alone — it’s embedded in a host environment like a browser or Node.js, which provides asynchronous capabilities via Web APIs (like setTimeout
+JavaScript doesn’t run alone — it’s embedded in a host environment like a browser or Node.js, which provides asynchronous capabilities via Web APIs (like setTimeout, fetch, or DOM events).

 - When you call an async API, it’s handled outside the call stack by the Web API environment.